 The PCC (also known as the "me-lui Constraint") is a family of restrictions governing the PERSON features of different arguments in relation to one another, usually affecting combinations of multiple internal arguments of a single predicate.
 It is therefore most commonly attested with ditransitive verbs.
 The constraint comes in at least four varieties: Strong, Weak, Me-First, and UltraStrong (see Anagnostopoulou 2005, Nevins 2007 for discussion).
-I will focus here on the Strong PCC, which at first approximation can be defined as in (2):
+I will focus here on the Strong PCC, as exemplified in Basque.
+At a first approximation, the effect can be defined as follows:

-(2) Strong PCC: (first approximation) In Basque finite clauses, the direct object of a ditransitive verb must be 3rd person.
+(2) Strong PCC in Basque: (first approximation) In finite clauses, the direct object of a ditransitive verb must be 3rd person.

-The effects of (2) are illustrated below for Basque:
+The consequences of (2) are illustrated in (3a-b):